Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Evaluators Recruitment Process

 \section{Evaluators Recruitment Process}

-To ensure a thorough and culturally appropriate manual evaluation of our GEC methods, we recruited five native Zarma speakers to serve as evaluators.
-The primary criteria for selection was their fluency in Zarma---their ability to read and write proficiently in the language.
+To ensure a thorough and culturally appropriate manual evaluation of our GEC methods, we recruited five native Zarma speakers to serve as evaluators, who also assisted in developing the corruption script for synthetic data (Section~\ref{synthetic data}).
+The primary criterion for selection was their fluency in Zarma---their ability to read and write proficiently in the language.
 The evaluators were selected through community outreach in Niamey, Niger.
 All selected evaluators had completed secondary education or higher.

 Prior to the evaluation, we conducted a training workshop to familiarize the evaluators with the objectives of the study, the evaluation protocols, and the scoring guidelines.
 During the evaluation process, each evaluator independently assessed a set of 300 sentences that had been manually corrupted to include logical and grammatical errors.
 They reviewed the corrections made by each GEC method and assigned scores based on accuracy and fluency, where: